Carson Valley: Mild-To-Wild Overnighter

 In one of the true hearts of Nevada history and heritage, you better believe there’s some evidence left behind, with some of the best antique shopping in the entire state all under one roof at 12,000-square-foot, 50-dealer Cheshire Antiques.
 You could easily spend the entire morning here, but similar vibes can be found at Red Barn, purveyor of rustic, repurposed wood products, and, if you’re there on a third weekend, the ornately curated Eddy Street Vintage Market.

 Way-Home Pit Stops

 All good trips must come to an end—but why so soon?
-If you’re hungry on the highway, pull off in Carson City for British pub fare at The Fox Brewpub, elevated entrees at The Union, or delightful soups, sandwiches, and home-baked goodies at L.A.
+If you’re hungry on the highway, pull off in Carson City for British pub fare at The Fox Brewpub, elevated entrees at and Nevada’s most famous brews at Great Basin Brewing Co., or delightful soups, sandwiches, and home-baked goodies at L.A.
 Bakery.